 - Bed bug-infested laundry placed on shared surfaces at a laundromat

 Bed bugs spread quickly and can hide in many hard-to-reach places, which makes it difficult to exterminate them completely.
-If you don’t get rid of every single bed bug and viable egg, there’s a good chance that the infestation will reoccur.
+If you don’t get rid of every last bed bug and viable egg, the infestation may come back in the future.

 There are several types of bed bug traps on the market, but we recommend the ClimbUp Interceptor, which is designed to catch any bed bugs trying to climb up or down your bed.